rubixchain/learn/docs/developer-guides/setup/install-rubix.md

 docker --version
 ```

-The PostgreSQL container itself is launched as part of the node startup flow — see [Run Rubix Locally](./run-locally.md) for the exact command.
+The PostgreSQL container itself is launched as part of the node startup flow.
+See [Run Rubix Locally](./run-locally.md) for the exact command.

 Once you have successfully installed Rubix and Docker, you can proceed to [start a Rubix Node](./run-locally.md).